GustavoPrietoP/evil-nvim/README.md

 # When Launching
 run `:PackerSync` and restart Neovim

+# LSP
 In order to get your desired language support (autocomplete, diagnostics, code actions) simply type `:LspInstall` and tab through the  available language servers.

+*if anyone is interested in helping me set up language servers for currently unsupported languages, I'm more than happy to accept your pull request*

 # Dope People
 - [hlissner](https://github.com/hlissner) for Doom Emacs :heart: